bmoscon/cryptofeed/README.md

 fh.run()
 ```

-To see an example of an application using cryptofeed to aggregate and store cryptocurrenty data to a database, please look at [Cryptostore](https://github.com/bmoscon/cryptostore).
+To see an example of an application using cryptofeed to aggregate and store cryptocurrency data to a database, please look at [Cryptostore](https://github.com/bmoscon/cryptostore).

 Supports the following exchanges: